richieredmond87/activityTracker/README.md

 # Activity Tracker

-In the project I wanted to create an application for you to keep track of your exercises, you can create, read, edit and delete activities.
+In the project I wanted to create an application for users to keep track of their exercises, They can create, read, edit and delete there own activities.
+I wanted to keep it nice and pleasant with not too much clutter.
+Just their exercise goals and completed activities.

 * Veiw the application on Github here: https://github.com/richieredmond87/activityTracker